mist-devel/mist-binaries/cores/c16/README.md

 PAL/NTSC version
 ----------------

-There are two versions of the core built, one for PAL and one for NTSC systems.
-They contain the appropriate kernal versions, so no need to load them separately.
+The TED chip can switch PAL/NTSC modes on the fly.
+The Kernal sets the appropriate register, so with changing the Kernal ROM, it is possible to switch the video standard.
+The default is PAL mode.
-However you can replace the kernal with alternative versions with the method described above.
+You can load a new Kernal from the OSD menu, or permamently replace it with alternative versions with the method described above.

 Loading and running programs
 ----------------------------